plelental/eshoe-shop/README.md

 # eshoe-shop
 eCommerce project done for academic classes

+## How to run with Docker Compose
+1. Run install-prestashop.bat script.
+2. It will start docker containers in separate cmd window
+3. Wait 60 seconds
+4. Database dump will be automatically loaded
+5. You are ready to use prestashop `http://localhost:8888`

 ## How to run
 1. Clone project
 2. Pull latest MySQL docker image